 Only a month after the news of Jerry Hicks’s cancer broke, I published How Jerry Hicks Cancer Emerged As An All-New Abraham-Hicks Scam.

-A publicity photo of Jerry Hicks with his wife, Esther (or is it Abraham?), used visual and verbal tricks, obscuring the effects of his illness.
+A publicity photo of Jerry Hicks with Esther (or is it Abraham?), used visual and verbal tricks, obscuring the effects of his illness.

 A Story Unfolds